 Does my vote actually matter?

-Yep, it definitely does!
+Yes, it definitely does!
 There are countless elections that have been decided by only a few votes.
-For example, a state election last year was tied, so the winner was selected by drawing names out of a hat.
+For example, a state election in 2017 was tied, so the winner was selected by drawing names out of a hat.
 Literally.
 In a 2014 election in Louisiana, one race was decided by just 1%.
 Who pushed the winner over the top?
 Young people, who supported that candidate more than any other group.

 One vote matters. *Your* vote matters.
 And together, our votes have the collective power to decide the future of the country we want to see.

 Am I registered to vote?

 Use Rock The Vote's tool to check your registration status.
 You can also see if you need to change your address.
 Oh!
 And if you re-register, there’s no penalty.
 Better safe than sorry, right?